DevOpsBootcamp/website/source/daycamp_introtrack_session1.rst

     * Attend lectures
     * Play with what we teach you
     * You get out what you put in
-* If in doubt… try anyway!
+* If in doubt... try anyway!

 Career Paths:
 -------------